The Forest of Love: Plot

 It is revealed Murata has no money.
 The film crew quits, leaving Jay, Shin, Taeko, and Mitsuko on the project.
 Murata takes over the film and revels in cruelty to them.
 Mitsuko says she is pregnant with his child.
 Murata takes them to a country house and coaches Mitsuko in a scene where she strangles Jay.
 Jay dies.
 Murata convinces them to destroy and dump Jay's remains in the lake.
 Taeko jumps from the boat to escape but is killed by an unknown gunman.

 They go to Mitsuko's home, where Murata uses Mitsuko's involvement in Jay's death to blackmail her parents, torturing them on camera.
 He tells them to get a relative to fund the film.
 Ami enjoys his torture of her parents and Mitsuko.
 Mitsuko attempts suicide after watching Ami have sex with Murata.
 Murata, Ami, and Shin decide "tomorrow will be Mitsuko's death scene".
 Mitsuko and Ami go dress shopping for the scene, and Ami thwarts her attempt to escape.
 For trying to escape she is electrocuted and that is why Mitsuko has a miscarriage and is hospitalized.

 The relative discovers the film company is a sham and arrives to demand his money back.
 Inside the house, he encounters Mitsuko's drunk, raving parents.
-Murata and Shin return to find Mitsuko's father has hung himself.
+Murata and Shin return to find Mitsuko's father has hanged himself.
 Her mother and relative lie on the floor with a bloody knife nearby.
 Ami returns home to find Murata and Shin have dismembered the relative.
 She decapitates her father and discovers her mother is alive.
 At her mother's request, Ami kills her.

 Murata, Shin, and Ami take Mitsuko to a forest, where she agrees to be killed.
 She explains she had not taken the sleep medication and had hoped Taeko would die, that she had sex with her friends' boyfriends as well as Ami's.
 She had known Murata was a con artist and Shin was a killer but hoped they would kill Ami, her parents, and Taeko.

 Shin shoots Ami and Mitsuko, then gives the gun to Murata and orders him to kill Ami, who is begging Murata for her life.
 Shin berates Murata then kills Ami himself.
 He reveals himself to be the serial killer reported on the news.
 They fight, and Murata escapes and waves down a car driven by a woman who resembles Eiko.
 When asked where she is heading, she answers, "To hell."
 Shin takes the car they came in and gives a lift to a woman with car troubles.
 He sees Eiko by the side of the road, stops, and runs into the forest after her.

 On-screen text states that those behind the murders that inspired the film were caught in 2002 and sentenced to life imprisonment.